 What is IFRS 16

+IFRS 16 is an International Financial Reporting Standard that sets out a comprehensive model for the identification of lease arrangements and their treatment in the financial statements of both lessees and lessors.
 The new IFRS 16 requirements eliminate nearly all off-balance-sheet accounting for lessees, and impact many commonly used financial metrics such as gearing ratios and earnings before interest, tax, depreciation, and amortization (EBITDA).
 The changes are designed to make it easier for outsiders to compare the performance of different companies, but they may also affect credit ratings, borrowing costs, and even stakeholders’ perception of a company.

 You can’t choose not to comply, but you can choose to implement a solution that addresses the requirements of the new IFRS 16 standard and gives your company a source of competitive advantage.